 Number of award(s): Approximately 300 scholarships are awarded each year.

-Duration of award(s): -12-36 months’ support towards the completion of either a full-time taught or a doctoral post graduate qualification at an eligible UK institution.
-These awards are open to those candidates nominated either by the Vice Chancellor/Executive Head of their employing institution or by the appointed agency in their home country.
-Please note that the Commission offers awards for one-year Master’s programmes only, and does not fund MBAs.
+Duration of award(s):-About 12 months’ support towards completion of a full-time taught postgraduate qualification at an eligible UK institution.
+Please note that the Commission offers awards for one-year Master’s programmes only, and does not fund MBAs

 What does it cover?
 Each Scholarship provides: